 It goes without saying that many Latinos have experienced prejudice on some level, and could easily identify with Del Rio.
 Most Mexican immigrants would tell you, wether legal or illegal, that the intention of coming to America is to work hard, receive a fair wage, and be able to fulfill their familial responsibilities.
 For their “side of the story” to be demonstrated in the traditionally racially intolerant world of professional wrestling is a powerful symbol of the direction of American dialogue.

 In the end, xenophobia has not only been named (ideologically speaking) but has been transformed into something wholly different.
 As the wrestling audience continues to grow more diverse we are bound to see more revolutionary storylines that seek to capture the American narrative from a multitude of other perspectives.
 The sociological themes that have dominated the storytelling for so many decades appear to be losing their footing.
-In the very near future, professional wrestling may not only cease to be a lovably-backward piece of American kitsch, but may develop into a grandiose retelling of the American experience of diverse populations.
+In the very near future, professional wrestling may not only cease to be an endearingly-backward piece of American kitsch, but may develop into a grandiose retelling of the American experience of diverse populations.